Decoherence from quantum spacetime noise: An open-systems framework with application to neutrino oscillations: Quantum space time and Lindblad master equation

 \subsection{Quantum spacetime with stochastic fluctuations}

 In the present framework, the quantum concept of spacetime can undergo random fluctuations, leading to a probabilistic description of its geometry.
 This can be incorporated by treating the deformation parameter \(a_{0}\) as a stochastic parameter (c-number) that represents fluctuations in spacetime at the Planck scale, as suggested by various models of quantum gravity \cite{dis, to, disquant}.
-To capture the inherent randomness of these fluctuations, we model this parameter as Gaussian white noise, characterized by a zero mean and a well-defined autocorrelation function:
+To capture the inherent randomness of these fluctuations, we model this parameter as a stochastic process with a short correlation time $\tau\sim t_p$.
+In the limit where the system dynamics cannot resolve this scale ($t_p\ll t_{\rm sys}$), the noise may be treated as Gaussian white noise, characterized by a zero mean and an effective autocorrelation function:

 with

 Here, the parameter \( a_0 \) is a dimensionful quantity, typically associated with the Planck length scale (\( a_0 \sim \ell_p \)), where \( t_p \) denotes the Planck time.
 The notation \( \langle \cdot \rangle \) represents an average over fluctuations.